brendantipp/gmit_mls_2021/README.md

 - licence

 - skit-learn.ipynb
-Pyhon file with with overview of Skit-learn and demonstraions of sckit-learn alogrithms
+Python file with with overview of Skit-learn and demonstraions of sckit-learn alogrithms

 - scipy-stats-ipynb
+Python file with overview of scipy stats module
+Anova testing of datasets
+Add more here re work dataset - how i retrived info and the findings from testing etc

 ### Other folders